devnullone/SmartBin/Readme.md

 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification and is brought to you by these [awesome contributors](./CONTRIBUTORS.md). -->

 ## Build Process
 Add ESP8266/ESP32 board to your arduino IDE.
+Follow this [tutorial](https://randomnerdtutorials.com/).
-Follow this tutorial -> Install all library the project need:
+Install all library the project need:
 - NTPClient
 - PubSubClient